 Tuning a piano is like tuning a violin or cello, or even a guitar…only there are many more strings (around 210 in most pianos), the strings are all different lengths as on a harp, and if you break a string…lots of work, time and misery to fix it!
 In this way, it is so different from a violin, cello or guitar.
 There are 88 keys or notes, but most keys (or “notes” ) use 3 strings tuned to the same pitch, vibrating in unison; a few lower notes have only 2 strings (wound with thin copper wire) vibrating in unison, and the dozen to 15 lowest notes on the far left end of your piano only have one string each, big fat double wound wires.

 Ideally the piano should be “tuned to 440” (conventionally accepted orchestra pitch), this has been the standard pitch for Western music since WW2…if you try to play along with a Youtube lesson, or a cd, or if another person with another instrument tries to play along with you, it will not agree/ harmonize unless it is at “440” pitch.
 Only if the piano is very very old, or the strings show much rust, is it wise to leave it down a bit to prevent breaking strings while tuning.
 Piano makers recommend tuning twice per year, but everyday pleasure players can usually be happy with once a year tunings.
-The real reasons your strings go out of tune over time are, taking a pounding by being played, possible slippage of some of the pins or pegs, and vibration or shock from being moved or even bumped.
+The real reasons your strings go out of tune over time are, taking a pounding by being played, possible slippage of some of the pins or pegs, and vibration or shock from being moved or even bumped or rolled across a floor.
 Oh, I forgot the passage of time which sadly makes everything sag.

 Keep your piano tuned, it will make you a happier owner/ player/ user/ learning student etc. Nothing is worse than playing it well, but still sounding bad due to out-of-tune strings.